 - Have both MasterCard and Visa cards.
 There are some countries that will only take one or the other.

 3. Avoid Travelers Checks

-Growing up, I remember going on vacation and using travelers checks as cash in many stores and restaurants.
+Even as recent as the late 1990’s, I went vacations and used travelers checks almost exclusively in stores and restaurants.
 These days, travelers checks are much more difficult to use.
 To avoid hefty fees, travelers checks need to be exchanged for cash at an American Express store.
 And in many places it can be difficult to find anyone to accept them.
 Using an ATM is typically a better option.